StarRocks/starrocks-kubernetes-operator/README.md

 The [examples](./examples/starrocks) directory contains some simple example for reference.

-You can use any of the yaml file as a starting point.
+You can use any of the template yaml file as a starting point.
+You can further add more configurations into the template yaml file following this deployment documentation.

 ### Configure the StarRocks' components images
 Official FE/CN/BE components images can be found from [dockerhub](https://hub.docker.com/u/starrocks):